The Transport Finance Law Review: Russia

 There are two widespread mechanisms of financing new-build means of transport in Russia: through bank loans or through finance leasing.

-In the second case, it is normally the finance leasing company or its SPV that becomes the owner of the ship, aircraft or rolling stock.
+In the second case, it is normally the finance leasing company or its special purpose vehicle that becomes the owner of the ship, aircraft or rolling stock.
 Its purchase price is paid over time by the lessor (normally the item's long-term lessee or operator).
 When the lease payments are completed, the title to the item of lease passes to the lessee.

 Russian legislation with regard to pledge enforcement has undergone substantial change over the past few years.
 Principal new trends have been the increase of protection of mortgagees' rights and simplification of enforcement.
 Initially, enforcement of mortgages was only possible on the basis of a court judgment.
 However, it has recently become possible to enforce a mortgage out of court – by public sale, by private sale or by appropriation of the object of mortgage by the lender.
-In accordance with the current regulations, in order for the pledge or mortgage to be enforceable without applying to the court, the respective pledge or mortgage contract must be executed in notarial form (certified by the notary public at the signing) and enforcement may in such cases be effected on the basis of the notary's enforcement.
-The legislation is yet to be tested by practice, but the availability of this option shows substantial progress.
+In accordance with the current regulations, for the pledge or mortgage to be enforceable without applying to the court, the respective pledge or mortgage contract must be executed in notarial form (certified by the notary public at the signing) and enforcement may in such cases be effected on the basis of the notary's enforcement.

 Rights of the mortgagees are highly ranked: for example, in bankruptcy, the registered mortgagee, although obliged to surrender mortgaged property to the receivers, is also entitled to receive up to 70 per cent of the proceeds of the sale (80 per cent if the creditor is a bank that lent money for the purchase or construction of the respective property).
 Claims from the side of the mortgagees of the ship are outweighed only by the claims secured by the maritime liens, by the shipbuilder's lien and claims for costs of wreck removal.